 Past keynote and breakout topics include:

-An Invitation to Courage: Exercise Courage.
-Enrich the World—outlines the 3 kinds of courage we must exercise, 3 kinds of fears we must overcome and 3 kinds of safety we must sacrifice as individuals and organizations to live significant lives—lives that enrich the world.
+An Invitation to Courage—invites audiences to envision the world as it could be, and outlines 3 kinds of courage we must exercise, 3 kinds of fears we must overcome and 3 kinds of safety we must sacrifice as individuals and organizations to create that world.

 Don’t Focus on Your Weaknesses; Build on Your Strengths!—Former Gallup expert encourages audiences to embrace who they are and perform better than ever, supporting concepts with research and practical examples.